The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Conclusions

-\item Perhaps surprisingly, in the strong cooling regime we find that all the TRLMs simulations have the same surface brightness and net cooling rates as inviscid simulations, regardless of the amount of viscosity.
-This counter-intuitive behavior arises from cooling sharpening the temperature profile, thus, directly compensating the smoothing effect of viscosity, allowing for KHI to develop and keeping the scaling relations in TRMLs intact.
-We derived an analytical estimate for when viscosity does not affect cooling rates based on the relative time scales of turbulence, viscosity, and cooling.
-Our numerical results match this theoretical prediction, confirming that cooling can compensate the viscous suppression in sufficiently strong cooling conditions.
+\item We find (perhaps surprisingly) that in the strong cooling regime, all the TRML simulations have a similar (same order of magnitude) surface brightness and net cooling rates as inviscid simulations, regardless of the amount of viscosity.
+This counterintuitive behavior arises from cooling sharpening the temperature profile, thereby directly compensating for the smoothing effect of viscosity, allowing for KHI to develop, and keeping the scaling relations in TRMLs intact.
+We derived an analytical estimate for when viscosity does not affect cooling rates based on the relative timescales of turbulence, viscosity, and cooling.
+Our numerical results match this theoretical prediction, confirming that cooling can compensate for the viscous suppression in sufficiently strong cooling conditions.

 \item The suppression of turbulence only mildly affects the energy dissipation in TRMLs.
-In the weak cooling regime, viscosity reduces turbulent velocities but has a weak effect on surface brightness.
-In the strong cooling regime, the surface brightness increases up to a factor $\sim 2$ with viscosity, suggesting that the smoother temperature gradient leads to a larger amount of intermediate temperature gas, enhancing cooling efficiency. \end{itemize}
+In the weak cooling regime, viscosity reduces turbulent velocities, but it has a weak effect on the surface brightness.
+In the strong cooling regime, the surface brightness increases up to a factor of $\sim 2$ with viscosity, suggesting that the smoother temperature gradient leads to a larger amount of intermediate temperature gas, thereby enhancing cooling efficiency. \end{itemize}

-These results quantify the impact of viscosity in astrophysical TRMLs and have important implications for the dynamics of ram-pressure stripping galaxies, galaxy halos, as well as the circumgalactic and intracluster medium.
+These results quantify the impact of viscosity in astrophysical TRMLs, with important implications for the dynamics of ram-pressure stripping galaxies and galaxy halos.
+In addition, it also provides key insights into the dynamics of the CGM and ICM.